SanchesMartins/watertimeprojet/README.md

 **Python version**: 3.10.6

 **Windows version**: Windows 10 Home Single Language
-> Not tested in other verisions of windows yet
+> Not tested in another verisions of windows yet

 **Libs**: _All libs required are in [requirements.txt](./requirements.txt) file, at project root_